syropian/lssm/README.md

 ## ⚠️ This library is currently under development and is _not_ production-ready.
 Use at your own risk. ⚠️

+`lssm` is small library that provides a simple API for managing the selection state of a list of items.
+It allows you to easily build selectable list UIs that support complex multi-select rules that you would see in something like the macOS Finder.
+It was written in vanilla TypeScript, and can be freely used alongside your favourite JavaScript framework.

 ## Install

 ```